 Existing Surface Facility

 The Sanford Laboratory property of 186 acres consists of steep terrain and man-made cuts dating from its mining history.
 There are approximately 50 buildings and associated site infrastructure in various states of repair.
 A select few of these buildings at the Ross Complex and the main utilities are needed by the LBNF experiment and will be upgraded and rehabilitated as necessary.
-A layout of the overall Sanford Laboratory architectural site plan for the LBNF Project is found in Figure 3-1.
+A layout of the overall Sanford Laboratory architectural site plan for SURF is found inFigure 2-11.